 If you can read this, you are just the person we are looking for!
-Call Sarah at 231-766-5040 and start making a difference today.
+Call Tish at 231-747-7273 and start making a difference today/

 Volunteers are the heart and soul of Read Muskegon.
 We wouldn’t be able to provide our services without their dedication and enthusiasm.
 You don’t have to be a teacher or have a background in literacy to be a tutor, our staff will provide you with all of the training and support that you’ll need.